 Ask just about anyone and they’ll tell you to “socialise” your puppy.”
 But what does that mean?
-Socialisation is a deceptively simple concept and it means different things to different folks.
-Plus, some of the ‘socialisation classes’ out there often end up creating the very problems they aimed to prevent.
+Socialisation is a deceptively simple concept and it means vastly different things to different people.
+Plus, some of the ‘socialisation classes’ out there often create the very problems they sought to prevent.

-What Makes A Good (or bad!)
+What Makes A Good (and Bad!)
 Socialisation Class?

-- The ‘play fighting’ that is sometimes allowed in ‘socialisation classes’ is far from social.
+The ‘play fighting’ that is often allowed – and encouraged – in ‘socialisation classes’ is far from social.
 It’s called ‘play fighting’ for a reason – it’s practising fighting!
 Why would you want your puppy practising behaviours that may be unacceptable as he or she grows up or that may provoke an aggressive or anxious reaction from other dogs?
 Encouraging over boisterous ‘play’ simply lays down a blue print in your little pup’s brain of what is ‘ok’; but this kind of behaviour isn’t ok.
 So help your puppy out; teach your puppy how to interact politely and help them develop an ‘on/off’ switch so they can leave an interaction if required.

-- Dogs who learn these skills, learn to ‘think’ rather than ‘react emotionally’ – and this gives them an advantage in life.
-By contrast, a dog who never learned who to greet calmly may end up meeting fewer dogs/people because he or she ‘cant be trusted’.
-This makes outings stressful and limits your dog’s (and your own) social experiences.
+- Dogs who learn these skills, learn to ‘think’ logically rather than ‘react emotionally’ – and this gives them a huge advantage in life.
+By contrast, a dog who never got the chance to practise calm greetings ends up a social misfit!
+Jumping up on people endlessly, getting growled/barked at by other dogs because of poor play-etiquette.
+Your pup ends up labelled as ‘cant be trusted’.
+This makes outings stressful and limits your dog’s (and your own) life.

 - If you’d like to read more on the subject, I’d highly recommend Laura Von Arendonk’s super book “Social, Civil & Savvy”